The Beauty of Chinese Measure Words

 Chinese measure words can categorize the noun that follows it according to its function, shape, or some other property related to that noun.
 In some cases, more than one measure word may be used for the same noun, and our choice depends on which characteristic we wish to emphasize.
 With this in mind, “measure word” may not be the best label; we could also call them “specifiers”.

 It’s difficult to count exactly how many there are — partly because most measure words also serve as other parts of speech.
 Chinese often uses simple object or action names to count other objects with similar properties.
 This construct can be observed in English as well, as with phrases like a slice of bread or a handful of salt.
 The Measure Word Dictionary, published by China Daily in Taiwan, contains over 420 measure words, and mentions that there are over 500 currently in use.
+(You can also check the measure words comparisons as well as more HSK4 related grammar tutorial videos at here.)

 Since I am a big fan of learning by recognizing patterns, I compiled 115 frequently used measure words, grouped into sixteen logical categories.
 There are seven that appear in two categories each.
 There is one, 场/場 (chǎng), which appears in three, and another one, 条/條(tiáo), which appears in four.
 These categories will be presented in seven parts: